 CAUTION: Remove all rings and watches before installing the connectors on the batteries.
 Ensure that all tools are insulated with vinyl electrical tape to prevent shorting.
 Do not reach or lean across batteries.
 Remember, hazardous voltages may be present.
-Be aware of what you are touching at all times.
+Be aware of what you are touching at all times do not hurry take your time.